darklight721/show-origin/README.md

 First, make sure your project is on git.

 1. Select a line in your code.
-2. Press `ctrl-shift-o` to show the origin.
+2. Press `ctrl-alt-o` to show the origin.
 Or right click and select `Show origin of line`.

 To customize the keymap of this package, add `show-origin:show` command to your `keymap.cson`.